System: Glenwood Station

 Table 3: Secondary and Unregulated Contaminants

 |Unregulated Contaminants||Year Tested||Units||SMCL||Your Water||Violation?||Source|

-2 When reading the hardness value, 0–75 ppm is considered “soft" water, 75–150 ppm is “moderately hard," 150–300 ppm is “hard," and >300 ppm is “very hard".
-To convert to grains per gallon of hardness, divide total hardness by 17.1.
+4 When reading the hardness value, 0–75 ppm is considered "soft" water, 75–150 ppm is "moderately hard," 150–300 ppm is "hard," and >300 ppm is "very hard."
 Calcium carbonate is dissolved into the source water during corrosion control treatment, increasing the pH and hardness of the water, thereby reducing the water's corrosivity toward household copper plumbing.
 Hardness of the water before treatment is 39 ppm (June 2020).